wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    * user, user1, user2, user3, user4, user5
    <br /><br />

+1. Administrator account: Key pair name:

-1. Inbound port rules:
+1. Inbound port rules: Select "None"

-1. Select inbound ports: RDP (3389)
+   We'll be using JIT, so don't select inbound ports: RDP (3389) for Windows / SSH (22) for Linux.

 1. RDP into VM.
    Windows landing screen:

    ![az-compute-vm-win-landing](https://user-images.githubusercontent.com/300046/121094734-4fad6c80-c7ac-11eb-8857-efcee91a396a.png)

 1. If Yes, Eviction type: "Capacity only" for whatever the pay-as-you-go rate is.
    "Price or capacity" to set a Max. price manually.

 1. VM generation: <strong>Gen2</strong> VMs features UEFI-based boot architecture, increased memory and OS disk size limits, Intel Software Guard Extensions (SGX), and virtual persistent memory (vPMEM).

-   CAUTION: Gen2 does not yet support Azure Disk Encryption!
+   CAUTION: As of this writing, Gen2 does not support Azure Disk Encryption!

+1. Next: Disk:
+1. Next: Networking
+1. Next: Management
+1. Next: Advanced
+1. Next: Tags
+1. Next: Review + Create

+### Deploy a website in a VM

 <a target="_blank" href="https://www.coursera.org/learn/azure-create-a-virtual-machine-and-deploy-a-web-server/">VIDEO: Coursera: Azure: Create a Virtual Machine and Deploy a Website</a> has these steps: